-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we held a non-binding stockholder vote at our 2015 Annual Meeting of Stockholders, or the 2015 Annual Meeting, on our 2014 executive compensation practices.
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we held a non-binding stockholder vote at our 2016 Annual Meeting of Stockholders, or the 2016 Annual Meeting, on our 2015 executive compensation practices.
 The Compensation Committee, while not bound to act on a negative vote, carefully considers the opinion of its stockholders in making compensation decisions.
-The stockholders voted to approve, on an advisory basis, our 2014 executive compensation at the 2015 Annual Meeting.
+We also have an ongoing dialogue with our largest stockholders about various aspects of our business and corporate governance, and we take into consideration the concerns raised by such stockholders.
+The stockholders voted to approve, on an advisory basis, our 2015 executive compensation at the 2016 Annual Meeting.
 In light of such approval and after careful consideration, the Compensation Committee did not make any material changes to the Company's executive compensation practices.
-In alignment with our philosophy on stockholder say-on-pay, and with the results of the say-on-pay frequency vote held in 2011, we intend to continue to hold non-binding stockholder say-on-pay votes annually.
+In alignment with our philosophy on stockholder say-on-pay and with the results of the say-on-pay frequency vote held in 2011, we intend to continue to hold non-binding stockholder say-on-pay trequency vote at our 2017 Annual Meeting of Stockholders.